LunarVim/LunarVim/docs/languages/README.md

 ## Formatting

-Formatting is handled by by your language server or Null-ls.
+Formatting is handled by Null-ls it is off by default.
 Not all formatters are supported.
 For a list of supported formatters and linters [look here](https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md#available-sources)

-The language server will provide basic formatting.
-If you need to use a specific formatting tool, set it with.
+If you want to enable formatting, add the following to your config.lua
 ```lua
 lvim.lang.typescriptreact.formatters = {
   {